mrda/shiny-engine/README.md

 * os-cmd - run a particular command in the lxc utility container, on localhost.
 This is so you don't have to lxc-attach to the container, source the openrc, and run your command.
 It makes life a little easier :)

 ## Install

-The easiest way to run the Shiny-Engine scripts is to run the set up script: \./se-setup.sh`.
-Just remember to have ${HOME}/bin/noarch in your path.
+The easiest way to run the Shiny-Engine scripts is to run the set up script: `./se-setup.sh`.
+But there's two assumptions you'll need to be aware of:
+* Remember to have `${HOME}/bin/noarch` in your path.
+* Shiny-Engine assumes you have git cloned this repo in `${HOME}/src/shiny-engine`.
+If that's not the case, you'll need to update the `SE` variable in the `se-setup.sh` script